aishwarya-gondane/scRNA_seq_Analysis/README.md

 - **Cluster Distribution:** Visualizes clusters of cells after integration and clustering.
 - **Cell Cycle Heatmap:** Plots a heatmap of cell cycle gene expression across the cells, grouped by their sample identity.

+- The samples are filtered based on the below criteria:
+- nFeature_RNA > 500 & nFeature_RNA < 5000 & percent.mt < 10

 ## **Requirements**

 - R (version >= 4.0.0)